Jalpan25/SpringBoot-Email-OTP/README.md

 # SpringBoot-Email-OTP
-Email Verification using OTP in Spring-Boot
-# SpringBoot-Email-OTP

 This project demonstrates an email-based OTP (One Time Password) authentication system using Spring Boot and MySQL.
 Follow the steps below to set up and run the project.